-- Search for all instances of the post type slug and replace them with the new one.
+Search for all instances of the post type slug and replace them with the new one.
 Be careful to capture any CSS selectors written to use the classes that WordPress automatically creates

 single-property to the body element on single Property pages.
 Knowing that, you’d have to change a CSS selector like the one below to reflect your new post type name.

 articles I would not recommend doing this, however – you’ll likely need a more complex SQL command that only modifies the database columns and rows where CPT slugs exist.

 wp search-replace property new-name